 Managers are not able to make a non-exempt employee an exempt employee to ease salary calculations, even if the employee agrees to it.

-If you need help with exempt employees, you can post your legal need on UpCounsel's marketplace.
+If you need help with exempt employees, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and hold an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.